Head and Assistant Instructor: Steps 1, 2, or 3

 Reports to: Site Director and Youth Program Director

-- Step 1 is a Basic Sailing 101 course offered to children ages 8 and up from all over the Greater Boston Area.
-The course is four days long.
+- Step 1 is a Basic Sailing 101 course offered to children ages 8 and up.
+The course is four or five days long depending on the week.
 During this time, they are introduced to sailing theory and gain sailing experience in Boston Harbor.

 - Create lesson plan for each session

-- Create a sail plan each day that you share with the site director
+- Create a float plan each day that you share with the site director

 - Prepare lessons for days when sailing is not possible